snakemake/snakeface/README.md

 ## TODO:

+ - we should be able to cancel a workflow running, which kills the thread and un-dsiables the button.
+ - need to have signal for table to stop updating when workflow done
  - table should be rendered with display none on creation, and then shown when websocket updates with data
  - remove qcluster, we have threads for notebook